 New construction procedures apply to the construction or installation of a new facility that does not yet have electric service.

 New homes and businesses where construction of electric facilities have been installed are not considered new construction from an electric service standpoint.
-Members requiring service to be placed in their name at these locations or require a new meter to be set should visit the Start/Stop Service page.
+Members requiring service to be placed in their name at these locations or require a new meter to be set should visit the Residential/Commercial Service page.

 - Contact Engineering Services at (800) 332-9540, ext.
 5302, with the property owner’s information and service address of the property